PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 ```

-- `TriggerAction`, its purpose is to execute some logic defined by those who implement this component.
-This component is used when there is no claim to have an action-trigger relationship but only a trigger.
+- `SaTrigger`, stand-alone trigger, its purpose is to execute some logic defined by those who implement this component.
+This component is used when there is no claim to have an trigger-action relationship but only a trigger.

 ```csharp
 public class TriggerActionExample : TriggerAction<string>